 The Chief Engineer who is also the Joint Secretary to the Government is the head of the department at the State level.
-Under the Chief Engineer are the Superintending Engineers of Buildings and Communications Circles and Electrical Engineer to the Government.
-Each circle comprising five of more divisions is controlled by a Superintending Engineer.
-The divisions are in charge of Executive Engineers and sub-divisions are in charge of Assistant Engineers or Deputy Engineers.
-The Dhulia Division has three Sub-Divisions under it.
-These Sub-Divisions are further divided into sections each in charge of an overseer.
-There are 33 overseers in the Division.
+Under him are the Superintending Engineers of Buildings and Communications Circles and Electrical Engineer to the Government.
+Each circle, comprising five or more divisions, is controlled by a Superintending Engineer.
+The divisions are in charge of Executive Engineers and sub-divisions are under Assistant or Deputy Engineers.
+The Chandrapur division comes under the control of Buildings and Communications Circle, Nagpur, and has four sub-divisions under it, viz.,-

 The Superintending Engineer is responsible for the administration and general professional control over public works in charge of the department within his circle.
-He has to inspect the state of various works within his circle and to satisfy himself that the system of management prevailing is efficient and economic.
-He is required to ascertain the efficiency of subordinate officers and petty establishments and to report whether the staff employed in each division is actually necessary or adequate for the management.
-The Superintending Engineer is empowered to transfer and post the Deputy Engineers and overseers within his circle in the interest of administration.
-However, Executive Engineers of divisions are consulted before posting these officers to particular sub-divisional charges under
+It is his duty to inspect the state of various works within his circle and to ensure efficient administration with maximum economy.
+He has to examine the condition of surveying and mathematical instruments at the headquarters of the divisions and control the allotment of funds for various constructional and maintenance works in the divisions.
+He is required to ensure the efficiency of the subordinate officers and petty establishments and to report

 whether the staff actually employed in each division is necessary